BehzadBarzin/website-monitoring/backend/README.md

     - Change keeps: `currentState`, `previousState`, `changedFields` (i.e. `content`, `loadTime`, `status`)
  - In the `pre-save` hook of the Change model, which is called before saving a new Change into database, a `change` event gets emitted using the `changeEmitter` object.
     - `changeEmitter` is an EventEmitter object that is responsible to inform listeners of a new Change being detected.
  - In the `app.ts` file, a listener has been added to the `changeEmitter` to detect any new Change being saved to database.
-This listener utilizes Notifier classes to send Notifications (SMS, Email) to users.
+This listener utilizes Notifier classes to send Notifications (SMS, Email) to users who have the changed website in their WatchList.

  ### Extra
   - Each user can utilize the `POST /watch-lists` endpoint to add a Website to its WatchList.
-    - This WatchList can be later used by the Notifier classes to notify users of any change that occurred on any website that they have added to their WatchList.
+    - This WatchList is used by the Notifier classes to notify users of any change that occurred on any website that they have added to their WatchList.

 ## Environment Variables